DmtKravtsov/portfolioQA/README.md

 # Dmytro Kravtsov - Manual Tester Portfolio

 ## Introduction
-Welcome to my portfolio!
-I am Dmytro Kravtsov, a dedicated manual tester with a passion for ensuring software quality and reliability.
-This repository showcases my skills, projects, and experience in manual testing.
+Hello, and welcome to my portfolio!
+My name is Dmytro Kravtsov, and I am a passionate and meticulous manual tester.
+Although I do not yet have commercial experience, I have dedicated significant time and effort to learning and practicing the principles of quality assurance through various personal projects and coursework.
+I specialize in creating comprehensive test plans, writing detailed test cases, and identifying critical bugs to ensure software reliability and user satisfaction.
+This portfolio showcases my journey, skills, and the projects I have worked on to demonstrate my commitment to excellence in manual testing.
+Thank you for visiting, and I invite you to explore my work.

 ## Table of Contents
 1. [Introduction](#introduction)